 How to find a student job?

-It is relatively easy to find work in Australia.
 Part-time jobs are common, especially in the hospitality sector which is a sector in high demand all year round.

 But first, make sure your resume has everything that qualifies you for the job you are applying for.
 It should also list your interests, skills, education, and previous employment experience.
-Referencees are also highly important.
+References are also highly important.

 Once you have your university / school schedule in hand, don’t forget to write down your availabilities on your resume.